AccelOpt: A Self-Improving LLM Agentic System for AI Accelerator Kernel Optimization: AccelOpt

 Although beam search can record exploration history through its evolving candidates, it cannot capture optimization experiences.
 Therefore, we design optimization memory curation, which collects optimization insights during exploration.
 This optimization memory expands the knowledge of the accelerator’s optimization space for both LLM agents and humans, and enhances exploration efficiency.

-Algorithm~\ref{alg:exp-gen} shows the optimization memory curation procedure $\sigma$, where the optimization memory is maintained as a queue of optimization items with a capacity cap (ExpN).
+As shown in Algorithm~\ref{alg:exp-gen}, the optimization memory is maintained as a queue of optimization items with a capacity cap (ExpN).
 Each new iteration can append up to TopK experience items to the tail, while the oldest entries in the memory will be discarded once ExpN is reached.
-Intuitively, increasing ExpN leads to higher inference costs due to more input tokens to the planner, yet the memory can retain more historical experiences that can potentially be beneficial.
-The TopK parameter controls how eager the memory system can be when updating the memory using the current iteration observations, and a higher TopK can also lead to higher inference costs due to more summarizer invocations.
+Intuitively, increasing ExpN can retain more historical experiences that can potentially be beneficial.
+The TopK parameter controls how eager the memory system can be when updating the memory using the current iteration observations.
+Higher TopK and ExpN can both lead to higher inference costs.
 We provide a cost-benefit analysis of these parameters in \Cref{sec:evaluation}.

 Each experience item in the optimization memory consists of a slow-fast kernel pair and the corresponding generalizable optimization strategy curated by the summarizer agent.
 To prevent irrelevant code from distracting the planner, the summarizer extracts the optimized segment of each pair as pseudocode.
 Slow-fast pairs come from two sources: (1) the baseline kernel and a generated faster kernel (positive rewrites), and (2) a generated slower kernel and the baseline kernel (negative rewrites).
 Both positive and negative rewrites represent performance-improvement cases.
 One highlights successful optimization, and the other captures failed attempts.
 Therefore, we include both to provide balanced signals for the self-improving system.
-To ensure that only rewrites that have a non-trivial effect on performance are memorized, $\sigma$ applies speedup thresholds $t_{\text{pos}}$ and $t_{\text{neg}}$ when updating the memory for positive and negative rewrites, respectively.
-To prevent similar memories with high speedups from occupying the whole memory space, $\sigma$ groups kernels by their originating candidates and plans, selecting performance outliers within each subgroup.
+To ensure quality, $\sigma$ applies speedup thresholds $t_{\text{pos}}$ and $t_{\text{neg}}$ to them, respectively.
+To encourage diversity, $\sigma$ groups kernels by their originating candidates and plans, selecting performance outliers within each subgroup.

+AccelOpt's memory component is part of the test-time learning paradigm~\cite{sun2024learning} that applies on a per-problem basis for iterative kernel optimization, where optimization insights transfer from previous iterations to future ones.
+Studying how to transfer the memory accumulated from optimizing some kernels to others is worth future exploration.